Now I Know (newsletter): Co-founder

+Books

 The newsletter has been turned into three books, Now I Know: The Revealing Stories Behind the World’s Most Interesting Facts, Now I Know More: The Revealing Stories Behind Even More of the World's Most Interesting Facts, and Now I Know: The Soviets Invaded Wisconsin?!: ...And 99 More Interesting Facts, Plus the Amazing Stories Behind Them.
 The newsletter is also being expanded to a YouTube series featuring Matt Silverman.
 Topics in the newsletter range from topical coverage such as the history of collect calling in the United States, to where the fear of poisoned Halloween candy comes from.